b1gb0ssman/odin-recipes/README.md

 # odin-recipes

-This is a repo that will demonstrate the use of basic html.
-It will consist of:
-    * Basic elements -> header, p, lists, links, images
-    * It will be a basic recipe website
-    * Also serve as further practice with Git & CLI
+This repo will serve as a sandbox for learning CSS (mostly flex).
+I will continue adding functionality and code to it for practice.